 - Building capacity has been reduced; only a small number of tickets will be available for each time slot.

 - Please cancel your visit if you are exhibiting COVID-19 symptoms, have tested positive, or have been in contact with someone who has tested positive within the past 14 days.

 - Coat and bag check will be closed.
 Visitors with large bags or luggage may be denied entry to the Museum.

 - Please be prepared to provide proof of vaccination at admissions.

 - In accordance with current New York State policy and CDC recommendations, the Museum will require all visitors ages 2 and up to wear a mask or face covering for the duration of their visit, regardless of vaccination status.
 All Museum staff and all other adults inside the building will also be required to wear masks.

 - Please be mindful of Museum staff and other visitors as you tour the space – stay six or more feet apart whenever possible and wait to use staircases, elevators, or narrow doorways if you encounter another visitor.

 How We’re Ensuring the Health of Our Visitors and Staff

 - Any staff member who is exhibiting COVID-19 symptoms, has tested positive, or has been in contact with someone who has tested positive within the past 14 days is required to stay home and seek medical assistance.

 - Facilities staff will clean and sanitize high-touch, high-traffic areas frequently throughout the day.
-The Museum will close for an hour each day to carry out additional cleaning according to CDC guidelines.

 - The Museum has upgraded its air filtration system according to CDC guidelines and uses UV light to clean office space and other high-traffic areas each night.